Apr 21, 2021

 The Color Creator is good for creating positive reactions from your audience.
 Regular practice and hands-on experience are essential for having good results with the Color Creator.
 This video talks about color harmonies and how they are used to change the mood of the audience.

-We can change the Color Creator settings with the Enhanced Raw Format.
-Activate the Color Creator in WorkSpace to see the color effects you created in the field?
+You can tweak your Color Creator settings in Workspace with the Enhanced Raw File.
+Activate the Color Creator in WorkSpace to see the color settings you used in the field?
 See my article on the Enhanced Raw Format and how to activate your camera settings in Workspace.

 Example 1 (Workspace, Color Creator, and layers in Photoshop)